ECO (Educating Children Outdoors) Homeschool Adventures

 This program is geared towards students in 1st – 5th that are learning from home, but older siblings are welcome to attend.
 Siblings 2 and under are free.
 Parents/guardians are required to attend with children.
 8 child minimum, 30 child max for Elementary sessions.

-Program Fees: $10/child for non-members, $8/child for members.
+Program Fees: $10/child.
 Parents/guardians are free.
 Pre-registration is required.

 • December 11th – Wilderness Medicine (3rd – 6th)